Ryosuke4219/portfolio/docs/en/evidence/llm-adapter.md

 ## Next Steps

-- Extend `adapter/core/providers/` with additional SDK integrations to enrich latency and cost comparisons.
+- Extend `adapter/core/providers/` with additional SDK integrations to deepen latency and cost comparisons.
 - Ship JSONL logs to your data platform and capture weekly insights in the [summary index]({{ '/weekly-summary.html' | relative_url }}).
 - Explore `adapter/core/runner_async.py` to integrate asynchronous runners and evaluate streaming responses.